tcr/hoodlum/README.md

 Goals:

 1. Emit compatible Verilog and VHDL code.
-1. Define a DSL that's as simple (and Rust-like) as possible.
+1. Define a DSL that's elegant, borrowing from Rust syntax where applicable.
 1. Create abstractions to simplify generation of state machines and complex logic.
 1. Detect errors before they reach synthesis stage.
 1. In the future, add simulation capabilities.